 Sending an infringement notice

-If the officer determines that it is appropriate to issue an infringement notice, they should complete the notice template, see:
+If the school attendance officer determines that it is appropriate to issue an infringement notice, they should complete the notice template, see:

-The notice should then be mailed to the recipient using registered mail and to Civic Compliance Victoria, 277 William Street, Melbourne, 3000.
+The infringement notice should then be mailed to the recipient using registered mail and to Fines Victoria, GPO Box 1916, Melbourne, 3001.

-A copy of the notice should also be provided to the Director, Student Inclusion and Engagement Division at 33 St Andrews' Place, East Melbourne, 3002.
+A copy of the infringement notice should also be provided to the Director, Wellbeing, Health and Engagement Division Level 27, 80 Collins Street, Melbourne 3000.

-From this point onwards the Student Inclusion and Engagement Division in conjunction with the Legal Division will manage proceedings.
-All evidence required to this point should be forwarded to the Director, Student Inclusion and Engagement Division.
+From this point onwards the Wellbeing, Health and Engagement Division in conjunction with the Legal Division will manage proceedings.
+All evidence required to this point should be forwarded to the Director, Wellbeing, Health and Engagement Division.

-If a attendance officer receives any subsequent correspondence related to the infringement notice, it should be immediately referred to the Student Inclusion and Engagement Division of the Department for appropriate follow up and action.
+If a school attendance officer receives any subsequent correspondence related to the infringement notice, it should be immediately referred to the Wellbeing, Health and Engagement Division of the Department for appropriate follow up and action.

-Any person receiving an infringement notice may apply to the Department for an internal review of the decision, on one of more of the following grounds:
+Any person receiving an infringement notice may apply to the Department for an internal review of the decision, on one or more of the following grounds:

 - There was a defect or mistake made in the decision to serve the notice.
 This ground encompasses two possibilities: